-The call to worship can be used to address the congregation, or it can be spoken corporately.
-Here are the top 10 brief and emotive calls to worship from the Bible, that you can use in your worship software.
+Powerful praise and worship verses can be used to address the congregation, or they can be spoken corporately.
+Here are the top 10 brief and emotive calls to worship from the Bible that you can use in your worship software.

 10. Invitation from Psalm 3

 This is a perfect example of a call to worship.
 It’s simple, concise, and immediately reminds listeners that they’re gathered as God’s people.
 Drawing attention to the Lord’s salvation and the blessings that He liberally pours out upon His children immediately creates an atmosphere of worship.

 But I, through the abundance of your steadfast love,